OfirTheOne/ether/README.md

 #### Controller
 `Controller(options: {path: string} = { path: '/'})`

-Decorator that marks a class as Controller. <br>
+Decorator that marks a class as a Controller. <br>
 a controller is a class where each class-method defines a route. <br>
 (to define a route you must decorate the class-method with an [Rest-Method decorator](REST-Method)).